 Note: The value for usable drive space is calculated assuming a maximum of 14 hard drives of the same capacity (or a maximum of 42 for RAID ADG, which is the maximum number of drives in a single MSA1000 storage subsystem) with no online spares.
-Compaq recommends that these maximum figures (excluding any allowable online spares) are not exceeded when configuring a drive array, due to the increased likelihood of logical drive failure with more hard drives.
+Compaq recommends that these maximum figures are not exceeded when configuring a drive array, due to the increased likelihood of logical drive failure with more hard drives.